 Short stature is a height that is less than or equal to the third percentile for a person's age, sex, and race.

-Short stature is generally broken down into three subgroups:
+Short stature is generally broken down into 3 subgroups:

 Expected Growth (Shadow) and Short Stature

 Copyright © Nucleus Medical Media, Inc.

-Familial and constitutional delay are due to the child's genetic make-up.
+Familial and constitutional delays are due to the child's genetic make-up.
 If both parents are shorter than average, the child will most likely have short stature.
 The child may also have delayed puberty.
 This may cause temporary short stature, but normal height will eventually be reached.

 Medical conditions that may contribute to short stature include:

 Factors that may increase your child's chance of short stature include:

 Symptoms vary.
 Children with familial short stature do not have any disease-related symptoms.
 They will often reach a height similar to that of their parents.

 Children who have delayed puberty will often have a close relative with the same delay.
 These children will also eventually catch up to their peers in height.

 Symptoms that may indicate a medical condition include:

 You will be asked about your child's symptoms and medical history.
 A physical exam will be done.
 Your child's height, weight, and body proportion will be measured.
 The skull and facial features will also be examined.

 Your child's bodily fluids may be tested.
 This can be done with: